 My advice is to prioritise client work and marketing before you allocate time for study.

 Because there’s no point having a plethora of skills if they’re not earning any money.

 While this is not an exhaustive list, these are the best learning resources I have found online.
 Most of the courses are international, but a few are UK-focused as this is where I and the majority of my audience reside.

 With every one designed to help you become a kick-ass bulletproof VA, I’d be a pretty shonky business owner if I didn’t put my own training at the top of this list.
 My courses currently include:

 If you want to be a VA, this is the course to get.
 I guide you through the entire process and show you what to do and when to do it.

 When you’ve completed this course you’ll know how to market your business forever.
-Plus, you then can apply what you’ve learned to your clients business.
-(This comes free of charge with the DIY VA course)
+Plus, you then can apply what you’ve learned to your client’s business.
+(This comes free of charge with my DIY VA course)